gd1808/team-project-2188-swen-261-01-b/docs/DesignDoc.md

 ### Design Improvements

-There definitely are quite a few improvements that could be made to this project if there was more time and it was still being worked on.
+There are a few improvements that could be made to this project if there was more time and it was still being worked on.\
 One of these is a small change to the way spectating works.
 As of right now, regardless of the player who is being spectated, red is at the bottom.
-It would be a nice change to have white at the bottom if the white player is being spectated.
+It would be a nice change to have white at the bottom if the white player is being spectated.\
-Many changes could be made regarding the structure of the code and the classes used within the project.
+Many changes could be made regarding the structure of the code and the classes used within the project.\
 The board class ended up being huge with a lot of methods.
-This class couldve been broken up into another logic class that deals with a lot of the actual game logic, rather than giving all the power to the board class.
+This class could have been broken up into another logic class that deals with a lot of the actual game logic, rather than giving all the power to the board class.

 **Cyclomatic complexity for methods**

 ![The Web Checkers Code Metrics - Method Complexity](methodComplexity.png)

-checkForKingJumps, checkForKingSingleMoves, checkForRedJumps, checkForWhiteJumps, checkForRedSingleMoves, checkForWhiteSingleMoves, etc... - these methods have lots of nested if statements that make them complex.
-Some double for loops are also used to iterate through each square on the board.
+checkForKingJumps, checkForKingSingleMoves, checkForRedJumps, checkForWhiteJumps, etc... - these methods have lots of nested if statements that make them complex.
+Some double for loops are also used to iterate through each square on the board.\
 These methods require a high degree of complexity because of what they check.
-They iterate through the entire board and check to see if the player has any available move on the board. flip - this method is used to flip the orientation of the board for the white player.
+They iterate through the entire board and check to see if the player has any available move on the board.\
+flip - this method is used to flip the orientation of the board for the white player.\
 There are three separate double for loops.
 One is used to create a toString for debug/test purposes.
 One is used to create a list of all the squares in the red oriented board, and the final one is used to put this list of squares into a new board, in white's orientation.

 **Attribute counts for classes**

-WebServer (20) - this is due to the URL routes being stored in constant attributes for easy access.
+WebServer (20) - this is due to the URL routes being stored in constant attributes for easy access.\
-PlayerServices (10) - The PlayerServices class is used to keep all of the data on a current WebCheckers user (current game, saved games, spectator/replay, username).
+PlayerServices (10) - The PlayerServices class is used to keep all of the data on a current WebCheckers user (current game, saved games, spectator/replay, username).\
-Game (8) - another large class like PlayerServices, this class holds several vital attributes (GameCenter, P1, P2, Board, BoardView).
+Game (8) - another large class like PlayerServices, this class holds several vital attributes (GameCenter, P1, P2, Board, BoardView).\
 ReplayGame (8) - like Game.

 **Coupling for classes**

 PlayerServices (30) - this object is used to communicate between the UI and Model tiers.
-The PlayerServices Route is stored in the HTTP session and is used by each Route to communicate with the server.
+The PlayerServices Route is stored in the HTTP session and is used by each Route to communicate with the server.\
-WebServer (20) - 12 of these usages are using the URL routes stores as constants here.
+WebServer (20) - 12 of these usages are using the URL routes stores as constants here.\
 GameCenter (19) & Game (17) - These are highly used Application-level classes that are 'hubs' of information.
 Other classes rely on this information and used them as bridges to communicate with other classes.

 **Encapsulation**

 Method Encapsulation: 14.57% of all methods are visible to all classes.
-This is a relatively low number and shows that private methods are utilized often to accomplish tasks.
+This is a relatively low number and shows that private methods are utilized often to accomplish tasks.\
 Attribute Encapsulation: 48.76% of class attributes are visible to all classes.
 While this number is high, we see this as a consequence of our low method encapsulation ratio.
 Instead of having public methods, we have public attributes.

 ## Testing